 But, she wanted me to “know what I was getting into.”
 Every Friday and Saturday, three more people turned up the chaos dial at her house and one was her friendly daughter, a recovering drug addict.
-Fred said I’d have to keep a very close eye on my valuables.
+The woman said I’d have to keep a very close eye on my valuables.
 Her daughter simply couldn’t help it; if something was in plain sight, she’d take it.

 So among the other missions I inadvertently signed up for, I think sharing my experience in order to impress upon and inspire people to truly follow their hearts’ desires is one.
 I know change is difficult and not everyone has a gypsy soul like yours truly; nor is everyone able or willing to literally pick up and move out into the Great Unknown.
 Society and socio-economic status are powerful enough without adding in drug addictions, hurricanes or wildfires.
 Or being part of (as some folks I encountered) a struggling family of farmers or ranchers to whom time off is a necessary foreign concept.
 However, I encountered so many people with regrets and potentially conquerable fears that I can’t help but want to instigate a little change.

 Below is a video recorded on March 7, 2018 (shortly after the butt crack of dawn) at my dad’s Rotary International meeting in St. George, Utah.
 Both of my parents are champions of support, not only during this powerful, wondrous chapter of my life but generally speaking.
 My dad gave weekly updates at his Rotary meetings while I was riding and got enough people hooked on the journey that there were 20-25 Rotarians in attendance.